Tom Kaufman

 Tom Kaufman (born c.
 1981) is an American college football coach.
-He is the head football coach for Marietta College, a position he has held since 2025.
-He was the head football coach for Gilmour Academy from 2023 to 2024.
-He also coached for Heidelberg, Case Western Reserve, Chicago, Mississippi State, Kansas, Texas, Eastern Illinois, Bowling Green, Syracuse, Chattanooga, Kent State, and John Carroll.
+He is the head football coach for Saint Ignatius High School, a position he has held since December 2025.
+He was previously the head football coach for Marietta College for the 2025 season.
+He also coached for Gilmour Academy, Heidelberg, Case Western Reserve, Chicago, Mississippi State, Kansas, Texas, Eastern Illinois, Bowling Green, Syracuse, Chattanooga, Kent State, and John Carroll.
 He played college football for John Carroll.